Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Get-AzDataFactorySlice.md

                         }
                     Some of the results are Ready and others are PendingExecution.
 Ready slices have already run.
-The pending slices are waiting to run at the end of each hour in the interval that the Set-AzureRmDataFactoryPipelineActivePeriod cmdlet specifies.
+The pending slices are waiting to run at the end of each hour in the interval that the Set-AzDataFactoryPipelineActivePeriod cmdlet specifies.
 In this example, both start and end periods for the pipeline and the slice have a value of one day (24 hours).

 ## PARAMETERS